Mathematical Recreations

 The Hilbert Curve, named from the german mathematician Hilbert, is a well known fractal curve.

-The first iteration gives the following picture:
+The first iterations give the following pictures:

 First Iteration in Hilbert Curve